 Comparing Online School Psychology Master's Programs

-According to the National Association of School Psychologists (NASP), you can divide master's programs in school psychology into two distinct categories: master's level and specialist level.
+According to the National Association of School Psychologists (NASP), you can divide online master's programs in school psychology into two distinct categories: master's level and specialist level.
 These categories hold various requirements and offer different career opportunities.

 Master's-Level Programs